ajbeck800/CS121_Project_7_Beck/README.md

 ### void computerGuesser():
 ```
-int guess is randomly generated
+int guess starts at 50
+int tempGuess starts at 0
 string feedback is inputted by user
 int turns starts at 0
 int keepGoing starts true

-generate a random between 1 and 100, put in guess
 print guess

 while keepGoing is true: